csids/spltidy/cran-comments.md

 ## Resubmission

-- Corrected spelling error "surveillance".
+- All functions now have a \value in their .Rd files
-- Corrected mismatch in S3 method.
+- vignettes/_PRECOMPILER.R is now removed from the package (via inclusion in .RBuildignore)

 ## Test environments